Generative Drifting is Secretly Score Matching: a Spectral and Variational Perspective: Abstract

 \section{Abstract}

 Generative Modeling via Drifting~\citep{deng2026drifting} has recently achieved state-of-the-art one-step image generation through a kernel-based drift operator, yet the success is largely empirical and its theoretical foundations remain poorly understood.
 In this paper, we make the following observation: \emph{under a Gaussian kernel, the drift operator is exactly a score difference on smoothed distributions}.
 This insight allows us to answer all three key questions, which were left open in the original work: (1) whether a vanishing drift guarantees equality of distributions ($V_{p,q}=0\Rightarrow p=q$), (2) how to choose between kernels, and (3) why the stop-gradient operator is indispensable for stable training.
 Our observations position drifting within the well-studied score-matching family and enable a rich theoretical perspective for subsequent analysis.
 By linearizing the McKean-Vlasov dynamics resulting from our formulation and probing these dynamics in Fourier space, we reveal frequency-dependent convergence timescales comparable to \emph{Landau damping} in plasma kinetic theory: the Gaussian kernel suffers an exponential high-frequency bottleneck, potentially explaining the empirical preference for the Laplacian kernel.
 Our analysis also suggests a fix: an exponential bandwidth annealing schedule $\sigma(t)=\sigma_0 e^{-rt}$ that reduces convergence time from $\exp(O(K_{\max}^2))$ to $O(\log K_{\max})$.
 Finally, by formalizing drifting as a Wasserstein gradient flow of the smoothed KL divergence, we prove that the stop-gradient operator is not a heuristic but is derived directly from the frozen-field discretization mandated by the Jordan, Kinderlehrer and Otto (JKO) scheme, and removing it severs training from any gradient-flow guarantee.
 This variational perspective further provides a general template for constructing novel drift operators, which we demonstrate with a Sinkhorn divergence drift.
+We validate our analysis on toy datasets and scale it up to ImageNet.
+Code is available \href{https://github.com/nicolas-dufour/drifting_pytorch}{here}\footnote{\url{https://github.com/nicolas-dufour/drifting_pytorch}}.